ainsleyclark/go-mail/README.md

 ### Sending Data:

 A transmission is required to transmit to a mailer as shown below.
-Once send is called, a `mail.Result` and error will be returned indicating if the transmission was successful.
+Once send is called, a `mail.Response` and error will be returned indicating if the transmission was successful.

 ```go
 tx := &mail.Transmission{